 Of course, some people prefer their local coffee shop's hot chocolate.
 Learn to make a similar version at home for those winter days when you can't face the icy streets.
 After all, you shouldn't have to bundle up and brave the elements to enjoy a hot beverage.

 Chocolate and milk are the only two necessary ingredients.
 You can get creative with other fun flavors, but sometimes a simple, understated hot chocolate is best.

 Hot Chocolate or Hot Cocoa?

-If you don't have an immersion blender, you can just transfer the hot chocolate to a regular blender and blitz it for a few seconds.
-If you have neither of these (or perhaps you're making hot chocolate during a power outage), you can just give it a vigorous whip with a hand whisk.
+If you don't have an immersion blender, you can transfer the hot chocolate to a regular blender and blitz it for a few seconds.
+(Do this very carefully, since hot liquids can splatter and cause serious burns.)
+If you have neither of these (or if you're making hot chocolate during a power outage), you can just give it a vigorous whip with a hand whisk.

-Finally, you can enrich your hot chocolate with whipped cream, cinnamon, flavored syrups like butterscotch, hazelnut or almond, and of course, for the ultimate hot chocolate: a shot of booze like brandy, cognac, bourbon, Bailey's, Kahlua, amaretto, peppermint Schnapps, rum or even tequila.
+Finally, you can make a richer and more elegant hot chocolate by adding whipped cream, cinnamon, flavored syrups, or for the ultimate hot chocolate, a shot of brandy, cognac, bourbon, Baileys Irish Cream, Kahlúa, amaretto, peppermint schnapps, rum, or tequila.